 Cultural Learning Communities

 This is accomplished through workshops, peer mentoring, cultural events, and guest speakers.
-Find out more.
+Learn more about the CLCs.

 The Eller Experience is designed for students with a declared major within the Eller College of Management.
-The Eller Experience allows students to meet one-on-one with staff who will focus on career readiness and helping students find a successful place in the workforce upon graduation.
+The Eller Experience allows students to meet one-on-one with staff who will focus on career readiness and help students find a successful place in the workforce upon graduation.